 Herbivores eat grass and other vegetation.
-They also have the teeth to grind it up and the digestive system to digest and absorb grass and vegetation.
+They also have the teeth to grind it up and the digestive system to digest this tough, fibrous material.
 Carnivores on the other hand, are not good at digesting vegetation, relying on the cellulase enzymes in the herbivore's gut (or in PET Plus) to do this job.

 There are two digestion systems in land-based herbivores, depending on where the fermentation chamber is.

 Ruminants, such as cows and sheep, have a huge fermentation chamber at the beginning of their digestive tract.
 There's the rumen (tripe), followed by three other stomachs, all involved in the digestion of vegetation.